 - 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (allwell.pahealthwellness.com).
+Visit the plan's website (www.wellcare.com/allwellpa).
 The Drug List on the website is always the most current. - 3.
 Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)